Crazy Arcade: Ranking system

 Crazy Arcade uses a level and exp-based ranking system.
 There are currently 720 distinct levels.
 Each level is represented by four elements of categorization.
 From the most general to most specific, these elements are: the medal's shape, the medal's color, the stripes' color, and the stripes' number.
 Specific shop items, maps, and channels can only be accessed by players of certain levels.

 In addition to the medal system, there is a ladder system.
 Ladder ranks take precedence over levels.

 Map themes

 BnB features at least twenty differently themed regions, each containing a number of playable maps.
 Winning conditions vary among each region; while in most maps a player can win by eliminating all opponents, some regions encourage players to win by clearing specific "missions" that are unique to each region.

 A series of upgraded regions (indicated by an "Ex" prefix) can only be accessed by playing at a participating PC bang or purchasing a room upgrade from the game's online shop.

 Mobile Crazy Arcade(M)

 The mobile version, Mobile Crazy Arcade(M), is similar to the original Crazy Arcade but has more skills.

+Development and release

+Crazy Arcade was developed and published by Nexon.
+It was released on 16 October 2001.